axolotl-ai-cloud/axolotl/README.md

 - Integrated with xformer, flash attention, [liger kernel](https://github.com/linkedin/Liger-Kernel), rope scaling, and multipacking
 - Works with single GPU or multiple GPUs via FSDP or Deepspeed
 - Easily run with Docker locally or on the cloud
-- Log results and optionally checkpoints to wandb or mlflow
+- Log results and optionally checkpoints to wandb, mlflow or Comet
 - And more!

 <a href="https://www.phorm.ai/query?projectId=e315ba4a-4e14-421f-ab05-38a1f9076f25">